-1. The global market size of the Internet of Things in healthcare was $147.1 billion in 2018.
+1. The global healthcare market size of the Internet of Things was $147.1 billion in 2018.

-2. The global market size of IoT in healthcare is expected to exceed $500 billion by 2025.
+2. The global market size of IoT in healthcare is expected to reach $534.3 billion by 2025.

-3. 60% of medical organizations have adopted IoT services.
+3. Almost 60% of medical organizations have adopted IoT services.

-Almost a third of all medical organizations in the world have already adopted healthcare IoT technology.
+Almost a third of all medical organizations in the world have already adopted IoMT technology.

 4. 73% of healthcare organizations use IoT for monitoring and maintenance.

-According to Becker’s, IoT patient monitors are used in 64% of healthcare organizations in the 20 countries surveyed.
-Second on the list are energy meters, which are used in 56% of facilities.
+According to Becker’s, IoT patient monitors are used in 64% of healthcare organizations in the 20 surveyed countries.
+Second on the list are energy meters that are used in 56% of facilities.

-6. Autobed helped reduce wait times for 50% of patients.
+6. BMU helped reduce wait times for 50% of patients.

-Thanks to GE Healthcare’s Autobed, wait times for 50% of patients who required an inpatient bed in emergency departments across the U.S. were reduced.
+Thanks to GE Healthcare’s Bed Management Unit (BMU), wait times for 50% of patients who required an inpatient bed in emergency departments across the US were reduced.

-Even though it sounds like it belongs in the smart beds category, AutoBed is actually a software solution.
+Even though it sounds like it belongs in the smart beds category, BMU actually is a software solution.

 7. 89% of healthcare organizations have experienced an IoT security breach.

-Of course, security is extremely important for health organizations, and especially those using IoT technology.
-However, with 89% having had a negative experience with security, healthcare data breaches are much more common than similar issues in other industries.
+Of course, security is essential for health organizations, and especially those handling IoT healthcare data.
+However, with 89% of them that have had a negative experience with security, healthcare data breaches are much more common than similar issues in other industries.
 In fact, approximately 24% of data breaches occur in the healthcare sector.